adamhammes/incoming/README.md

 # Your Account Sid and Auth Token from twilio.com/console

 account_sid = "asdfasdfasdfasdf"
-oauth_token = "asdfasdfasdfasdf"
+auth_token = "asdfasdfasdfasdf"

 # Your Twilio number to send from
 from_number = "+12222222222"

 # Repeat this section for each user you wish to monitor.
-# By default, Incoming! will check all of an user's accounts.
+# By default, Incoming! will check all of a user's accounts.
 [[users]]

 email = "your account email"